Back to top

 Inclusions:

-1. Acute inpatients in the specified HBAM Inpatient Grouper (HIGs) (see link) enrolled with a primary care physician at the time of discharge;
+1. Acute inpatients in the specified HBAM Inpatient Grouper (HIGs) (see "comments detailed" section of this document) enrolled with a primary care physician at the time of discharge;

 2. Cases that are typical, transfer in, short stay, long stay or long stay transfer in per the HIG atypical indicator (i.e. the HIG atypical indicator must be ‘00’, ‘01’, ‘09’, ‘10’, ‘11’);